-But, caring less does not mean any care at all; this is where most of the home gardeners get confused at.
+But, caring less does not mean any care at all.
+This is where most of the home gardeners get confused at.
 When they learn that succulents have originated from a drier climate and store water in them, they tend to ignore the watering needs of it.

-And sometimes, due to ignorance, they start treating succulents like other plants and start watering them frequently, which is even more harmful to them, as they are born to survive in drought conditions, and overwatering is a slow poison for them.
+And sometimes, due to ignorance, they start treating succulents like other plants.
+And, start watering them frequently, which is even more harmful to them, as they are born to survive in drought conditions, and overwatering is a slow poison for them.

-How often do you water succulents?
+How often to water succulents?

 So, before adding more water, you should do a simple stick in technique to judge the moisture.
-For that, you can push a clear wooden stick in inside the soil for 2-3 inches, and when you take it out, you will get the idea if it still holds the moisture if you see some wet soil on it and if you don’t, you are good to go.
+For that, you can push a clear wooden stick in inside the soil for 2-3 inches, and when you take it out, you will get the idea if it still holds the moisture.
+If you see some wet soil on it and if you don’t, you are good to go.

 Exactly could be done with the finger also, but be cautious of the spines dropped in the soil if you have a cacti type.
-Another indication that can help us figure out the need for watering is the leaves of the succulents will feel like they are crumpled up, or you can say that they are more wrinkly when they are in a scarcity of water.
+Another indication that can help us figure out the need for watering is the leaves of the succulents will feel like they are crumpled up.
+Or you can say that they are more wrinkly when they are in a scarcity of water.

 Succulent type and size: